OliverBrotchie/CSS-Fingerprint/README.md

 ```

+### Attribute Profiling

+Currently the `fingerprinting.sass` example will test all values between one and an arbitrary limit.
+This method is highly inefficient and a little inaccurate.

+**For example:** CSS pixels in actuality are split into fractions when resolved by the browser and hence two devices
+with similar, but non-identical dimensions will be counted as the same.

+Not only does this method cause inaccuracy but it also is inefficient.
+Most devices can be grouped into categories of similar dimensions.
+In the case of phones and tablets the differences between their dimensions will be extremely small and a higher
+accuracy is needed to identify the differences.
+However, there large gaps in size between the different groups (for example between Tablet and Desktop resolutions), which means there is little need for accurate testing between those ranges.

+**Further Research:**
+Determine the optimal precision parameters for both intra and inter group testing.

 ### Async Loading and JS Interaction

 Through the use of Javascript, we can do several things to improve the accuracy and